wasp-lang/wasp/web/docs/data-model/prisma-file.md

 Wasp requires that there is a `generator` block with `provider = "prisma-client-js"` in the `schema.prisma` file.

-You can add additional generators if you want to use them in your project.
+You can add additional generators if you need them in your project.

 ### The `model` blocks